its-gio/weather-app/README.md

-# Weather App tutorial
+# weather-app

-App using React JS and APIs
+Dev Ed tutorial using darksky API and skycons icon.
+Remember to add API keys